-The primary initiative for PY2021-22 was the full implementation of the PREP model: Participants Reaching Employment Potential.
-Therefore, the WIOA Title II Program Specialist coded notable time to State Leadership throughout PY2021 to assist the local providers with the new or updated means of communication, data quality, and accountability.
-The partners used SharePoint to securely transfer participant-information in confidential, secure manner; these transfers included instructional hours, assessment-scores, Programs of Study, progress reports, and sundry documentation.
+The primary PY2022-23 WIOA collaboration was the refinement of the PREP model: Participants Reaching Employment Potential.
+Therefore, the State Director of Adult Education coded notable time to State Leadership throughout PY2022 to assist the local providers with communication, data quality, and accountability.
+The partners used SharePoint to securely transfer participant-information in confidential manner; these transfers included instructional hours, assessment-scores, Programs of Study, progress reports, and sundry documentation.
 Additionally, there were updated means for tracking WIOA Co-Enrollments [within both the MIS] for the Statewide Performance Report.
 Moreover, there were opportunities to meet with WIOA Title I Adult/Youth Programs to discuss the delivery of tandem case-management.